olivier-2018/dt-exercises/mooc-modcon/readme.md

 - Clone this repository.

-- Build the workspace: `dts exercises build`
+- Build the workspace: `dts exercises build`.

 - Navigate to the folder and start the documentation with `dts exercises lab`.
 It will open a page in your browser at `localhost:8888`.
 The login password is `quackquack`.